JaredDyreson/JaredDyreson.github.io/_posts/2019-06-29-portfolio-starbucksautoma.md

 ## driver_utils

 Here we are using the Firefox driver gain access to certain elements to further the program flow.
+The aim here was to make the code as agnostic from the driver code as possible.
+Previous iterations has this external "library" directly integrated in main, which cluttered it and was hard to read.
+Also, driver instantiations are not allowed to be returned and subsequently not able to be used in one over arching class.

 ### findUserName